Adityagnss/CITIZEN_GRIEVANCE_REDRESSAL_ANALYTICS/README.md

 ## Overview

-This application provides a platform for citizens to submit complaints to government authorities.
-Complaints are securely stored in Google Cloud Storage, categorized, and made available for analysis through Looker Studio dashboards.
+We propose a multi-cloud grievance redressal system that enables citizens to submit complaints with text and images via Flask.
+The backend is powered by Google Cloud services.
+Submitted data is routed through API Gateway to Cloud Functions, where images are analyzed using a custom Roboflow model and text is processed using the Natural Language API.
+The results, along with the original inputs, are stored in Cloud Storage, then transformed and loaded into BigQuery for structured analytics.
+Looker Studio dashboards provide real-time insights into complaint trends, departmental performance, and resolution efficiency.

 ## System Architecture